Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

--   Deploy the API tier of the sample application (located within the Contoso.Financial.Api project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App.
+-   Deploy the API tier of the sample application (located within the Contoso.Financial.Api project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App

 #### Exit criteria

--   The API tier has been deployed and is accessible.
+-   The API tier has been deployed and is accessible

 ![The Transaction API webpage
 displays.](images/Hands-onlabunguided-Optimizedarchitectureimages/media/image20.png "Transaction API webpage")